dinvsh/imc-prosperity-2/README.md

 I used a simple linear regression model to predict the next mid-price of the STARFRUIT product based on the last 10 mid-prices.
 The strategy compares the predicted price to the current best bid and ask prices to generate buy or sell signals, considering spread conditions and position limits.

 ### Orchids
+I mainly focused on regional arbitrage opportunities while attempting to leveraging environmental factors like humidity and financial costs such as transport and tariffs.
+The approach evaluates buy/sell conditions based on price spreads, storage costs, and the conversion rates between markets.
+It dynamically adjusts bids and asks to optimize for both market conditions and conversion profitability, with specific conditions triggered by maxima and minima in environmental data, such as humidity patterns.
+However, I could not work out the kinks behind feature engineering the environmental factors and left it in my final submission as a hail mary.

 ### Gift Baskets